|

 4. Spread the Gratitude

 As you start this new practice, you’ll probably discover a lot of other grateful addicts in recovery.
 People who focus on gratitude tend to do so openly and share it with others.
-This is for a few reasons.
+This occurs for a few reasons.
 First, there’s a power in sharing gratitude.
-It makes it feel more concrete when you tell others.
+Telling others makes it feel more concrete.
 Secondly, gratitude is like a smile — if you do it to others, they might do it too!

 So much of recovery is helping others who are going through the same struggle.
 If you acknowledge the past and appreciate the journey in a positive, intentional way, you might teach others to do the same.